Filipiniality/Lugaw/src/_includes/markdown/update-log-markdown.md

 ## June, 2023

-I'm having a lot of fun making Honeycomb stamps add uploading them to my [graphics collection](../silly-stuff/).
+I'm having a lot of fun making Honeycomb stamps and uploading them to my [graphics collection](../silly-stuff/).
 I realized that with a 1x1 transparent PNG, you can make the stamps form different shapes!
 The one on my page looks like a heart because of that.

 ## May, 2023